-Peter Soriano's wall drawings, including Permanent Maintenance, a commission for the Colby Museum's lobby, recall LeWitt's example but proceed in a different direction: Soriano's process of generating a drawing involves a far more interconnected and experiential approach to site and institution.
+Peter Soriano, Permanent Maintenance, 2016, wall drawing installation in the lobby of the Colby College Museum of Art.

 While working on the Colby project, Soriano spent hours in the Museum's lobby and the adjacent outdoor sculpture courtyard.
 He became intimately familiar with the lively, transitory space that most people at Colby simply pass through en route to somewhere else.
 Soriano's drawing (the term is used expansively here-much of his "drawing" is done with Rust-Oleum spray paint) is an ephemeral, living response to this space and to the college that surrounds it.
 Soriano closely observed the campus over the course of ten months, focusing on landmarks and banal infrastructural forms alike.
 Richard Serra's sculpture 4-5-6 (2000), three weathered steel boxes that have become an emblem of the Museum's identity, came to play a critical role in Soriano's drawing, embedding a specific history and content within Permanent Maintenance, from the history of art and Serra's post-minimalism to the site of the Colby campus and the Colby Museum's collection.